sirisian/ecmascript-types/decorators.md

 This documentation generation is basically reflecting a class to access its full definition.

-I'm going to include typename from this suggestion to go from a type to a string: https://github.com/microsoft/TypeScript/issues/29944
+A ```typename``` operator goes from a type to a string, which documentation generation uses to render a type.

 ```js
 type NumberBounds = {